Show Your Valentine You Care With a Gift Children Will Love

-Violent clashes between armed groups have overhelmed the impoverished nation, driving one in four children from home and destroying schools, health care centers and places of worship.
-Fewer than three in five children finish primary school in CAR, and only 6 percent, high school.
+Violent clashes between armed groups have overwhelmed the impoverished nation, driving one in four children from home and destroying schools, health care centers and places of worship.
+Fewer than three in five children finish primary school in CAR, and only 6 percent graduate from high school.

-Thankfully, Myriam escaped the attack on her village unscathed and once she made it to safety also made it back to school.
+Thankfully, Myriam escaped the attack on her village unscathed and eventually returned to school.
 "I am glad that I can resume school in a peaceful environment," she says.
 "I love grammar and history classes."

 “They teach us things in Arabic and in English, how to say ‘hello’ and count 1, 2, 3," says Razan.
 “I told my mom that I love it."

 Razan belongs to the first generation of children born in the Za'atari refugee camp to go to school.
 UNICEF works with Jordan's Ministry of Education to make sure that young learners like Razan get the very best start that a quality kindergarten can provide.